-- SURVEY OF INSURANCE PRODUCTS AND SERVICES II Prerequisite: 2420:206.
-Focuses on application exercises based on current industry practices along with continued topical coverage of insurance products - BASIC ACCOUNTING I 211 3 credits Accounting for sole proprietorships and partnerships.
+7 credits Provides information necessary to attract, retain and motivate employees.
+Includes staffing, human resources development, compensation plans, labor and management relations, appraisal systems and career - 206 SURVEY OF INSURANCE PRODUCTS AND SERVICES I 3 credits Prerequisite: 2040:247; 2420:104, 211.
+Exposure to the vocabulary, fundamental principles, and current practices of the insurance industry. - 207 SURVEY OF INSURANCE PRODUCTS AND SERVICES II 3 credits Prerequisite: 2420:206.
+Focuses on application exercises based on current industry practices along with continued topical coverage of insurance products and services. - 211 BASIC ACCOUNTING I 3 credits Accounting for sole proprietorships and partnerships.
 Service and merchandising concerns.
 Journals, ledgers, work sheets and financial statements.
-Includes handling of cash, accounts receivable, notes, inventories, plant and equipment and payroll. - BASIC ACCOUNTING II Prerequisite: 2420:211.
-Study of accounting principles as applied to corporate form of business and of manufacturing accounting for job order and process costing, budgeting and standard costs. - BASIC ACCOUNTING III Prerequisite: 2420:212.
+Includes handling of cash, accounts receivable, notes, inventories, plant and equipment and payroll. - 212 BASIC ACCOUNTING II 3 credits Prerequisite: 2420:211.
+Study of accounting principles as applied to corporate form of business and of manufacturing accounting for job order and process costing, budgeting and standard costs. - 213 BASIC ACCOUNTING III 3 credits Prerequisite: 2420:212.
 Study of information needs of management.
-Emphasis on the interpretation and use of accounting data by management in planning and controlling business activities. - ESSENTIALS OF INTERMEDIATE ACCOUNTING Prerequisite: 2420:212.
-Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - SURVEY OF COST ACCOUNTING Prerequisite: 2420:212.
-Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - SURVEY OF TAXATION 4 credits Prerequisite: 2420:212.
+Emphasis on the interpretation and use of accounting data by management in planning and controlling business activities.

+- 214 ESSENTIALS OF INTERMEDIATE ACCOUNTING

+Prerequisite: 2420:212.
+Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - 216 SURVEY OF COST ACCOUNTING

+Prerequisite: 2420:212.
+Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - 217 SURVEY OF TAXATION

+Prerequisite: 2420:212.
 Survey course of basic tax concepts, schedules, and forms for individuals and businesses.
 Federal, state and local taxes are discussed.
-The major emphasis of this course is on business taxes. - AUTOMATED BOOKKEEPING Corequisite: 2420:211.
-Provides experience with accounting software packages to include the processing of general ledger, accounts receivable, accounts payable, and payroll transactions. - INSTALLMENT CREDIT Prerequisite: 2420:113.
+The major emphasis of this course is on business taxes. - 218 AUTOMATED BOOKKEEPING

+Corequisite: 2420:211.
+Provides experience with accounting software packages to include the processing of general ledger, accounts receivable, accounts payable, and payroll transactions. - 233 INSTALLMENT CREDIT

+Prerequisite: 2420:113.
 Pragmatic course emphasizing evaluation, maintenance of consumer, commercial credit.
-Covers evaluation, legal aspects, collection, direct and indirect installment lending, leasing and other special situations, credit department management. - SURVEY OF INVESTMENT PRODUCTS AND SERVICES Prerequisites: 2040:247; 2420:104, 211.
+Covers evaluation, legal aspects, collection, direct and indirect installment lending, leasing and other special situations, credit department management. - 234 SURVEY OF INVESTMENT PRODUCTS AND SERVICES 3 credits Prerequisites: 2040:247; 2420:104, 211.
 Introduces the vocabulary of and products provided by financial service institutions.
-Includes economic, legal, and marketing aspects associated with such products and services. - SURVEY IN FINANCE Prerequisite: 2020:247 and 2420:211.
+Includes economic, legal, and marketing aspects associated with such products and services. - 243 SURVEY IN FINANCE 3 credits Prerequisite: 2020:247 and 2420:211.
 Survey of field including instruments, procedures, practices and institutions.
 Emphasis on basic principles. - 253 ELEMENTS OF BANK MANAGEMENT 2 credits Prerequisite: 2420:113.
 Applied course in bank operation and management.
-Bank case studies utilized to focus objectives, planning, structure, control and interrelationship of bank functions and departments. - ESSENTIALS OF BUSINESS LAW 3 credits Brief history of law and judicial system, study of contracts with emphasis on sales, agency, commercial paper and bailments. - SPECIAL TOPICS: BUSINESS MANAGEMENT TECHNOLOGY 1-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
+Bank case studies utilized to focus objectives, planning, structure, control and interrelationship of bank functions and departments. - 280 ESSENTIALS OF BUSINESS LAW 3 credits Brief history of law and judicial system, study of contracts with emphasis on sales, agency, commercial paper and bailments. - 290 SPECIAL TOPICS: BUSINESS MANAGEMENT TECHNOLOGY (May be repeated for a total of four credits) Prerequisite: permission.
 Selected topics or subject areas of interest in business management technology.

-REAL ESTATE
+REAL ESTATE 2430: